Bernese Mountain Dog Nose Butter® Moisturizes Your Berner's Dry Nose...Naturally

 Your Bernese Mountain Dog Was Bred To Be A Hardworking Farm Dog

-The Bernese Mountain dog originated in the Swiss mountains where they drove or herded dairy cattle, watched over the farm and offered companionship to the farmers.
+The Bernese Mountain dog originated in the Swiss mountains where they drove or herded dairy cattle, watched over the farm, and offered companionship to the farmers.
 They are one of several dog breeds originating in the Alpine mountains.
-(CLICK for my article on how the Berner was saved from near extinction).
+(CLICKfor more on how the Berner was saved from near extinction after World War II).

 A Healthy Nose Is Important To Your Bernese Mountain Dog

 Unlike his hardworking Swiss ancestors, your Berner may never do anything harder than keeping the cat from climbing in your lap.
 But nature is still telling him to keep his nose moist and pliable.
 The moistness acts as smell-catching flypaper, catching the scent particles that give your dog info.
 Dry nose = less info!

 Nose Butter Moisturizing Goodness For Your Big Dog's Dry Nose

 When a big dog has a dry nose it can look even worse because, well, it is a lot of dry, crusty nose.